Dlacreme/wttj/ex03/README.md

 **Search**

-You can search among the category by adding the field you want to perform the search on and the value you are looking for ():
+You can search among the category by adding the field you want to perform the search on and the value you are looking for:
 ```bash
 # Returns a list of categories with `tec` in name
 $ curl http://localhost:4000/category?label=Tec